Set theory, logic, and homeomorphism groups of manifolds: Definability in second-order arithmetic

 \begin{lem} Fix dimensions $1\leqslant d\leqslant d'$.
 The collection

-is analytical. \end{lem} \begin{proof} Since connectedness is already analytical, it suffices to show that being a $d$--dimensional submanifold of $\R^{d'}$ is analytical.
+is parameter-free projective. \end{lem} \begin{proof} Since connectedness is already parameter-free projective, it suffices to show that being a $d$--dimensional submanifold of $\R^{d'}$ is parameter-free projective.
 Let $\R^d$ be embedded in $\R^{d'}$ on the first $d$ coordinates, whereby $B^d(1)=\R^d\cap B^{d'}(1)$.
-Then a connected set $F_1\in F(\R^{d'})$ is a $d$--dimensional submanifold if and only if, for all $x\in F_1$, there exists a $F_2\in F(\R^{d'})$ such that we obtain a homeomorphism of triples
+A connected set $F_1\in F(\R^{d'})$ is a locally flat $d$--dimensional submanifold if and only if, for all $x\in F_1$, there exists a $F_2\in F(\R^{d'})$ such that we obtain a homeomorphism of triples

 The conclusion now follows by Lemma~\ref{lem:projective-property}. \end{proof}